SheryllD/Project_SQL_Database/readme.md

 - List of queries (e.g. aggregations, JOINs, subqueries)
 - Insights

+Note: Please review Fitbit_DB_MySWL.sql file for all the queries.

 ### 4. Data Visualisations

 - Description of our visualisation tools used
+We created matplot

 - Key graphs and insights

 ### 5. Conclusion and Insights